How to Make Blueberry Mini Pies from Scratch

 Summertime is all about barbecues/cookouts, backyard parties, etc. These blueberry mini pies are perfect for picnics and outdoor parties.
 You can set a plate of them out for guests and enjoy your own party!

-While blueberry happens to be my personal favorite, I have made these with cherry also and they are fantastic.
-If neither of those are your jam (see what I did there), you could substitute your favorite fruit filling.
+While blueberry happens to be my personal favorite, you can swap out any berry (strawberry, raspberry, blackberry) and these will be fantastic.
+If none of those are your jam (see what I did there), you could substitute your favorite fruit filling.

 For the Filling